 At IBM, recent strategic choices of top executives are global expansion and increased outsourcing.
 In global expansion, the company aims to penetrate developing markets.
-The firm outsources some of its material processing to China to take advantage of low labor cost of Chinese workers.
+The firm outsources some of its material processing to China to take advantage of the low labor cost of Chinese workers.
 The company also outsources software development to India.
 Thus, IBM’s strategy is the combination of global expansion and increased outsourcing.
 This strategy is competitive.
 The lower production costs help optimize profit margins.
 Global expansion enables the company to have higher stability.
 These strategic choices contribute to the firm’s competitive advantage.

 The strategic choices of IBM for competitiveness relate to Porter’s generic strategies and the SWOT perspective.
 The firm’s strategies capitalize on organizational strengths, shore up the company’s weaknesses, exploit opportunities in the business environment, and protect the business against threats.